-Key Word Search of the Week: 'story about a draenei girl'
+Key Word Search of the Week: "invisible dog"

 You and Navi are so good at this, I never discover anyone.
 Well except for Sheddle Glossgleam for shoe shining in Dalaran but I don't think he's named after anyone.
 I've got to start paying better attention!